NaveenDK/ecommerce-front/README.md

 3. When the mouse leaves the Image's div, set "hovered" to false
 4. Log "hovered" to the console so you know it's changing successfully.

+Branch to start `rftr-pics-mapped` and check the solution `rftr-pics-mapped`